carloscbl/prot/README.md

 ## Quick - Setup

-I provide a script for dependencess installation for debian like systems
+To install dependencies for debian like systems

 ```bash
 ./configure_and_dependencies.sh
 ```
-## Installation
+## Manual Installation

 To compile the project you need to have:
 - Installed boost 1.69 libs and includes in your machine as CMake will look for it in the local machine